michaela10c/connectome-fidelity/README.md

 ---

+## Data and Code Availability

+All experiment scripts, analysis code, and saved results are available in this repository.
+The pretrained Flyvis ensemble (Lappalainen et al. 2024) is open source and available at https://github.com/TuragaLab/flyvis under the terms of its original license.
+Results files (`results/`) and figures (`figures/`) are included in this repository.
+All analyses are fully reproducible from the provided scripts using seed=42 on Google Colab with a T4 GPU runtime.

+---

 ## References

 - Lappalainen et al. 2024.
 Connectome-constrained networks predict neural activity across the fly visual system. *Nature* 634, 1132–1140. https://www.nature.com/articles/s41586-024-07939-3